seminar-cv-by-deeplearning-31/SOCOfing-AE/index.md

 Fingerprint grouping and classification, dactyloscopy, was invented at the end of the 19th century by Juan Vucetich, famously being used as evidence for a Argentinian Police case for the first time in 1892.
 Since then, the practice has been widely adopted for identification.
 Classically, the automation of dactyloscopy is done through a series of handcrafted feature extraction algorithms that perform roughly the same tasks as dactyloscopy by hand.

 Applying Deep Learning to fingerprint identification is nothing new.
-[TODO: cite ieee 7952518](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7952518) uses a Deep Convolutional Neural Net to extract high quality level features such as pores from fingerprints.
-[TODO: cite ieee 7852722](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7852722) uses a CNN to identify damaged fingerprints.
+[1[^1]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7952518) uses a Deep Convolutional Neural Net to extract high quality level features such as pores from fingerprints.
+[2](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7852722) uses a CNN to identify damaged fingerprints.
 [CITE 6996300](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6996300) uses a denoising AE to extract minutiae, features from fingerprints identified in the dactyloscopic process.
 More recently [cite: 9316670](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9316670) uses AE to detect anomelies in malicious fingerprint authentication attempts.
 To our knowledge, no one has actively tried to compress the representation of fingerprints using AE.

 # Autoencoder architecture

 After some failed attempts, we decided to keep our architecture choice simple, and use a standard autoencoder implemented by pytorch lightning bolt.

-## Resnet blocks

-The autoencoder uses resnet blocks in both the en-and decoder.

-TODO: Write short section on resnets
+This autoencoder makes use of resnet blocks, which is a commonly used architecture in deep learning.
+The autoencoder implementation provides two sizes of the resnet models.
+Most of the experiments use the resnet18 variant, as this variant needs a fraction of the compute of the resent50 variant.
+Some of the 96x96 input sizes were done with the resnet50 model.

 # Failed: 96x96 fingerprints